Sanglorian/orcus/Orcus Rulebook - current.md

 **Kit:** A kit is an set of powers and features chosen at first level, and providing another facet of a character beyond their ancestry and class.
 **Prestige path:** Each player character chooses an epic path at level 21, which gives new powers and features through to level 30.
 **Tags:** Descriptive words or phrases attached to powers, monsters and other game components.
+**Tradition:** A source of power, like Arcane, Divine, Martial, Natural and Shadow.

 **Long rest:** A rest that takes six hours to complete.
 Daily powers that have been expended are usable again after a long rest, and characters heal to maximum HP and have their recoveries restored to maximum.
 **Persistent damage:** Persistent damage is experienced at the start of each of your turns until you succeed on a saving throw to shake it off.